telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/end-user/list-of-formulas.md

 | RANK.EQ                   | Returns the rank of a number in a list of numbers
 | REPLACE                   | Replaces characters within text
 | REPT                      | Repeats text a specified number of times
-| RIGHT                     | Returns the righmost characters from a text value
+| RIGHT                     | Returns the rightmost characters from a text value
 | ROMAN                     | Converts Arabic numbers to Roman as text
 | ROUNDDOWN                 | Rounds a number down, towards zero, to the number of digits specified by `digits`
 | ROUNDUP                   | Rounds a number up, away from 0 (zero), to the number of digits specified by `digits`